 Areas for improvement Standard Key actions Who When Conduct a financial resilience assessment to test financial sustainability in particular relating to the Dedicated Schools Grant (DSG) pressure, using key drivers, costs, and service demands.
-The financial strategy should include a visioning of the shape of services in the future to achieve financial sustainability.
-E 1.
-Following a review of the Council's financial stability and reserves which took place as part of the budget setting process towards the end of 2022, undertake a further review of the Council's financial stability and reserves in early 2023/24 and include this within the MTFS published in the summer.
-This will set out the Council's Reserves Strategy and a five-year forecast on all reserves.
-This review will also consider the Council's approach for dealing with long term significant risks, such as social care reforms, the DSG deficit after 2026 and any impact of changes to Government funding to manage any severe short-term reductions.
-Finance SMT February 2024 2.
-Development of the MTFS in the summer will require a review of all underpinning assumptions and use of scenario planning to consider financial sustainability under a best and worst case scenario.
+The financial strategy should include a visioning of the shape of E 1.
+Undertake an annual review of the Council's financial stability and reserves for inclusion in the updated MTFS published in the summer 2024.
+This will set out the Council's Reserves Strategy and an updated five-year forecast on reserves.
+This review will also consider the Council's approach for dealing with long term significant risks, such as any change to national policies (e.g. Adult Social Care Reform, Education White Paper, Statutory Override for Dedicated Schools Grant (DSG) deficits) and any change to government funding.
+Finance SMT July 2024 services in the future to achieve financial sustainability.
+2. Development of the MTFS in the summer will require a review of all underpinning assumptions and use of scenario planning to consider financial sustainability under a best and worst case scenario.
 It is likely significant budget reductions or new income opportunities will be required to achieve longer term financial sustainability and these discussions will be targeted through the lens of the Council Plan to ensure limited resources are spent in line with the priorities of the residents of West Sussex.
-ELT/ Finance SMT February 2024 3.
+ELT/ Finance SMT Februar y 2025 3.
 Lobbying will continue both individually and through the various networks across the sector to ensure Government funding recognises the challenges facing the sector.
-ELT February 2024 Balance sheet management review to be undertaken to support better management of 0 Review GL balances on the balance sheet as part of the data cleanse for the data migration to the new financial system, Oracle.
-Finance SMT March 2024 assets and liabilities to improve service delivery.
-2. Review the Council's provisions as part of the final accounts process for 2023/24.
+ELT Februar y 2025 Balance sheet management review to be undertaken to support better management of assets and liabilities to improve service delivery.
+0 Continue to review GL balances on the balance sheet as part of the data cleanse for the data migration to the new financial system, Oracle.
+Review the Council's provisions as part of the final accounts process for 2024/25.
+Finance SMT March 2025

 Areas for improvement Standard Key actions Who When Strengthen the alignment of finance and operational service plans A 1.
 Strengthen the Council's business planning process.
 The MTFS published in the summer will align, at an organisational level, the Council's financial resources with the priorities in the Council Plan and will be used as a basis to align Directorate and departmental finance and operational plans.
-This will be driven forward through a new cross Council Business Planning Group which has been created and also through ELT and Directorate Management Teams.
-ELT/ Finance SMT March 2024 Refresh the Financial Regulations В The Financial Regulations will be reviewed as part of the implementation of Oracle and presented to the Regulation, Audit and Accounts Committee in September 2023.
-Finance SMT September 2023 Ensure all Budget Managers understand their responsibilities in line with the Financial E, L Define/develop roles and responsibilities for both Finance staff and Budget Managers.
-ELT/ Finance SMT March 2024 Management Code 2.
-Develop a plan for the financial management training to Budget Managers as part of the implementation of Oracle, to include the self-serve role Budget Managers will have for monitoring and forecasting their budgets.
-Smart core project team/ Finance SMT March 2024
+This will be driven forward through a cross Council Business Planning Group which has been created and also through ELT and Directorate Management Teams.
+ELT/ Finance SMT March 2025 Refresh the Financial Procedures В 1.
+The Financial Regulations were approved at County Council in March 2024.
+The Financial Procedures will be reviewed to ensure they align to the updated Regulations.
+Finance SMT Septem ber 2024 2.
+Engagement with services to ensure they understand their responsibilities and accountability.
+Finance SMT March 2025 Ensure all Budget Managers understand their responsibilities in line with the Financial Management E, L Define/develop roles and responsibilities for both Finance staff and Budget Managers.
+Develop a plan for the financial management training to Budget ELT/ Finance SMT March 2025 Code Managers as part of the implementation of Oracle, to include the self-serve role Budget Managers will have for monitoring and forecasting their budgets.
+Oracle project team/ Finance SMT March 2025